meadsteve/lagom/docs/cookbook.md

 from datetime import datetime
 from typing import NewType

-from lagom import Container, bind_to_container
+from lagom import Container, magic_bind_to_container

 container = Container()